Kyriaki Yozzo

 The second involves geography and demographics, which Ilan Pappé identifies as the impulse of colonial settlers through all of time — a projected Jewish majority.
 Israel denies apartheid, although it clearly and explicitly is proud of its ethnonationalist nature — that’s why Palestinians are inherently viewed as a threat to Israel’s livelihood.
 If Palestinian refugees were given the right to return, a Jewish majority would be threatened, in addition to the conception of an Israeli national identity built internally and on the global stage.

 It is Khaled’s dream to “recover Palestine and make it a human paradise for Arabs and Jews and lovers of freedom.”
-It is also her sincerest intention, despite her methods, to make a return to Palestine possible for her father and, if not for him, for her children.
+It is also her sincerest intention to make a return to Palestine possible for her father and, if not for him, for her children.
 A whole life never forgetting the staircase of her house, a whole life fighting for it.
 There are millions of families still holding onto their keys, believing in the tomorrow where their families will eventually use them.

 Kyriaki Yozzo is a senior majoring in philosophy, politics, and law.